unilit-io/libltc20-indexer/readme.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

+#### The present indexer is heavily dependent on ord-litecoin, which possesses incomplete SAT calculations.
+We will release next-version indexer based on binary witness decoding supported by Gate.io soon.

 Developers can integrate this library in the code according to their needs.

 When the `main/Updater.py` program is running, it will analyze and index the latest data based on the input data, and output a detailed list of all Token information and holder balances in postgreSQL database.